PowerPlay: A Prediction

 Also on view for a limited time at 1 Freeman Alley, Salon 94 will present a group of unique cast bronze and paper wall sculptures and a series of fiercely colored small paintings.
 The scowling, contorted and forlorn male faces evoke the embellished facial expressions of an operatic chorus.
 They collectively call out like lost souls, giving one the sense that they are in a purgatorial state of suffering; victims of their own misdeeds.

-On Saturday, January 13 from 5 - 6:30 pm Salon 94 will host a conversation at Salon 94 Bowery with Judy Chicago, Jonathan Katz and Michael Kimmel.
+On January 13, 2018, Salon 94 hosted a conversation at Salon 94 Bowery with Judy Chicago, Jonathan Katz and Michael Kimmel.
 Jonathan Katz is an activist, art historian and writer working with the intersection of art history and queer history, particularly during the Cold War era.
 He is currently the director of the doctoral program in Visual Culture Studies at State University of New York (SUNY), Buffalo.
 Michael Kimmel is a leading expert on men and masculinities and is currently the SUNY Distinguished Professor of Sociology and Gender Studies at Stony Brook University.
-Limited space is available so please RSVP to firstname.lastname@example.org by January 11 if you wish to attend.
+A recording of this event is available on request.

 Born Judy Cohen in Chicago, Illinois, in 1939, Chicago, whose influence and worldwide recognition are remarkable, is at once an artist, author, feminist and educator with a career now spanning fifty years.
 She attended the Art Institute of Chicago and the University of California, Los Angeles and her early Minimalist work was part of the landmark Primary Structures exhibition in 1966 at The Jewish Museum in New York.
 In the late sixties and early seventies, after a decade of professional art practice during the height of the male-dominated Minimalist and Light and Space movements, Chicago began to make a conscious departure from abstraction and move toward figuration.
 She also changed her last name to Chicago after the town of her birth, shunning the patriarchal and societal construct of taking the father’s last name, and pioneered Feminist art and art education through a unique program for women at California State University, Fresno, a pedagogical approach that she has continued to develop over the years.
 In 1974, Chicago turned her attention to the subject of women’s history to create her most well-known work, The Dinner Party, which was executed between 1974 and 1979 with the participation of hundreds of volunteers.
 This monumental multimedia project, a symbolic history of women in Western Civilization, is permanently housed at the Brooklyn Museum as the centerpiece of the Elizabeth A. Sackler Center for Feminist Art.
 Roots of “The Dinner Party”: History in the Making is currently on view at the Brooklyn Museum through March 4, 2018.
 In early 2018, Salon 94 will publish a fully illustrated catalog to coincide with and expand on the Roots exhibition.